SkoolNotes/Taproot/2020HIST201/_KBe21hist201retVictoryForDemocracy.md

 control over vital reigons (Gelvin 191-2).
 As a result, middle-eastern peoples enjoyed minimal national self-determination and the mandate system promoted neither democracy nor liberty.
 Jordan, Syria, and Iraq were among the hastily and selfishly created nations.
+The British arbitrarily split Palestine at the Jordan River and granted the eastern portion, or \"Trans-Jordan\" as it was known at the time, to \'Abdallah.

 ## Furthermore, no states could achieve widespread liberty?